Ircama/hostp2pd/README.md

 Internally, connections to Autonomous/Persistent Groups are managed by a subprocess named Enroller, which does `wps_pin` or `wps_pbc` over the group interface.
 The `interface` and `list_networks` commands of *wpa_cli* are used to check groups. `p2p_find` is periodically executed to ensure that announcements are performed (especially when [P2P group beacons](https://en.wikipedia.org/wiki/Beacon_frame) are not active).
 A number of events are managed.

-In case more P2P-GO persistent groups are defined in the *wpa_supplicant* configuration file, by default the first one in the configuration file is used (e.g., the first group listed by the *wpa_cli* `list_networks` command including `[P2P-PERSISTENT]`); use `persistent_network_id` to force a specific network id instead of the first one (provided that it is correctly configured in the *wpa_supplicant* configuration file).
+If different P2P-GO persistent groups are defined in the *wpa_supplicant* configuration file, by default the first one in the configuration file is used (e.g., the first group listed by the *wpa_cli* `list_networks` command including `[P2P-PERSISTENT]`); use `persistent_network_id` to force a specific network id instead of the first one (provided that it is correctly configured in the *wpa_supplicant* configuration file, so that it is recognized as persistent group).

-Invitation (`p2p_invite`) is not used by the current version of *hostp2pd*, which is at the moment designed to enable integration of the Wi-Fi Direct Android connection panel with a P2P-GO group on the UNIX system running *wpa_supplicant*; in such use case, invitation is not actually needed, because the Android user must manually form the connection and the Android 10 P2P client announces itself (*P2P-DEVICE-FOUND* event) only at connection time.
+Invitation (`p2p_invite`) is not used by the current version of *hostp2pd*, which is at the moment designed to enable integration of the Wi-Fi Direct Android connection panel with a P2P-GO group on the UNIX system running *wpa_supplicant*; in such use case, invitation is not actually needed, because the Android user must manually form the connection and the Android P2P client (e.g., the Android 10 one) announces itself (*P2P-DEVICE-FOUND* event) only at connection time.

 # Compatibility

 *hostp2pd* has been tested with:

 - wpa_cli and wpa_supplicant version v2.8-devel
+- Android 10 and Android 7 P2P Clients
 - Python 3.7.3 on Debian (Raspberry Pi OS Buster).
 Python 2 is not supported.

 Only UNIX operating systems running *wpa_supplicant* and *wpa_cli* are allowed.